clee-ai/clee-ai.github.io/index.md

 - Architected and deployed state-of-the-art AI models for automated classification and segmentation of real-world, terabyte-scale LiDAR datasets acquired by customers.
 - Engineered and maintained a full-stack robotics pipeline, from backend C++ algorithm development to creating customer-facing frontend interfaces in JavaScript/Electron.
 - Drove significant performance and efficiency improvements for the core AI and SLAM algorithms, optimizing C++ and CUDA code for reduced latency and memory usage in production.
-- Developed a sub-centimeter accuracy localization suite leveraging both EKF and factor-graph optimization for robust navigation in GNSS-rich (tightly-coupled IMU/GNSS) and GNSS-denied (LiDAR SLAM) environments.
+- Developed a sub-centimeter accuracy localization suite using an EKF with LiDAR SLAM in GNSS-denied environments and a factor-graph optimizer for tightly-coupled IMU/GNSS.
 - Engineered a complete training and rendering pipeline for Gaussian Splatting, enabling high-fidelity 3D reconstructions of real-world scenes from vision and LiDAR data.
 - Implemented a robust suite of classical computer vision solutions for data integrity, including automated multi-sensor calibration, SfM-based reconstruction pipelines, and real-time dynamic object filtering.